Mattia Pagliuca: Club career

 Mattia Pagliuca made his Serie A debut for Bologna on 13 December 2020 against Roma appearing as a substitute for Emanuel Vignato at the Stadio Renato Dall'Ara in a 5–1 defeat.

+In the summer of 2022 he went on loan to Imolese; in December 2022 he suffered a cruciate ligament break in his knee which forced him to end the competitive season early.

+On 21 August 2023 his transfer was announced, on annual loan, to Alessandria.
+On 1 February 2024, Pagliuca moved on loan to Brindisi.

+On 8 August 2024, Pagliuca signed a two-season contract with Virtus Verona.
+With Virtus Verona, he scored his first senior professional goal on 12 October 2024, a late winner against Arzignano, with his father Gianluca present in the stands.

 Personal life

 Mattia is the son of former Italian international goalkeeper Gianluca Pagliuca who also previously played for Bologna.